dutta-alankar/cloud-crushing_PLUTO/README.md

   - Cooling time of mixed gas to cloud crushing time $t_{\rm cool, mix}/t_{\rm cc}$, which sets the cloud size in physical units.
   - Cloud temperature $T_{\rm cl}$.
   - Metallicity with respect to Solar $Z/Z_\odot$.
-  - The initial position of the center of the spherical cloud in the simulation domain in the wind direction.
+  - The initial position of the center of the spherical cloud in the simulation domain in the wind direction `cloud_pos` (the user defined variable XOFFSET).
   - Adiabatic index of the gas $\gamma$.
 - Additionally, to get quantities in physical units (CGS), one needs to set the cloud density $n_{\rm cl}$, which doesn't directly come up in our problem, but sets the code units to CGS conversion factor.
 - Other additional flags are also set in the script.
 The following are some of the most important ones.